defianttexperiment/ampoule-temp-control/README.md

     - vim .env
 3. Write (replace with your serial port info):
 		SERIAL_PORT=/dev/tty.usbmodemSN234567892
+4. If you don't have the dotenv package yet (I have since updated the .yml), run pip install dotenv
-4. Run the code as normal! do NOT edit the serial ports in the actual files
+5. Run the code as normal! do NOT edit the serial ports in the actual files

 ## temp_sensor.py